bitplane/bitplane.net/log/2026/04/netpbm/index.md

 ## The rest

 So, this was the lowish hanging fruit and historical formats that kind of matter, there's a bunch more that I couldn't find test data for, but I think 3 weeks of shovelling reports onto other projects is enough.
-It's slow work and puts an unfair burden on others, given the pace at which I work.
-So I think I'll go back to silo-mode for a while - at least until some of the above are merged or rejected.
+It's slow work and puts an unfair burden on others.
+So I think I'll work silo-mode for a while and work on some other obscure formats - at least until the backlogs are cleared and I've had a break from pissing everyone off!